JulianSoldanski/CVandMotivationLetterHelper/README.md

 restores them bit-for-bit.
 The script refuses to run while `DEMO_MODE=1` is set, so the two modes don't fight each other.

----

-## Roadmap

-Tracked in [docs/JOURNAL.md](docs/JOURNAL.md) under each entry's "Follow-up" notes.
-Next up:

-- **Statistiken tab** — funnel chart, time-in-stage averages, interview-rate per role.
-Backend is ready (`stage_events` is indexed);
-  just needs the endpoints and the frontend view.
-Also categorizing job descriptions based with genai, is a good idea to see in which jobs the cv is best suited for
-- **Create Profile based on PDF upload** — Upload CV, Upload motivationletter -> Create profile from this

-- **"Generate all pending" batch from the queue** — turn the queue into a one-click bulk-tailoring tool.
-Question is do I want this to be easier?
-After all, the human still has to look over the application, since there are often misrepresented by AI.
-Automating it further could decrease quality.
-- **UI Overhaul** - Right now UI is rather functional and not much time was spent on it.
-  In the future this can be improved further
-- **Offer Comparison** - Incoming deals are not built yet.
-A comparison page based on offers is possible.
-- **Automatically change Status of Applications** - An Ai agent could look through emails to identify invitations / declines and update the status automatically
-- **Automatically queue interesting offers** - Scraping job portals is often a difficult tasks, since they are very well protected.
-However an idea could be to create an email, which receives automatic job recommendations from stepstone, linkedin and co.
-This could be handled by an AI agent.
-- **Add Authentication** Add authentication to run this on a server
-- **Make it public** The idea to publish this online as a saas is interesting, since the data gathered from the software could be analyzed and give great information about the job market.
-However very generous problem: I dont think this could be monetized well
-- **Database optimization** DB architecture needs to be inspected further to decrease redundancy.

----

 ## Project layout